Ironikus/wp-webhooks/readme.txt

 * Create, Delete, Search and Retrieve users via external webhooks on your website
 * Create, Delete, Search and Retrieve posts via external webhooks on your website (Custom post types supported)
+* Send data on login, register, update and deletion
-* Send data on login, register, update, new post, update post and more
+* Send data on new post, update post and delete post
 * Send data on custom WordPress hook calls
 * Add multiple Webhooks for each trigger and also for the actions
 * Test all of the available triggers with a single click